 Electrical work in schools

 All electrical work in schools must comply with the Ministry’s electrical installation standard and the Australian/New Zealand Wiring Rules.
-As a board of trustees, you should make sure your project manager is familiar with them.
+Boards need to make sure your project manager is familiar with them.

 All prescribed electrical work in schools must comply with the: